Filing a New York City Lead Poisoning Claim

 If the tenant can prove these things, the landlord may be ordered to pay damages.
 These can include medical expenses, lost wages, and pain and suffering.
 The landlord may also be required to make repairs to the rental unit to remove the lead hazard.

 Often, the landlord is the one held liable for lead poisoning, but that may not always be the case.
 For example, if the lead poisoning was caused by exposure to lead in the water supply, then the water company may be held liable, or if the lead poisoning was caused by exposure from the soil, then the person who owns the property where the exposure occurred may be held liable.
-One of the things that an experienced New York lead poisoning lawyer will be able to assist you with is determining the liability of your poisoning so that legal compensation can be pursued properly.
+One of the things that an experienced New York City lead poisoning lawyer will be able to assist you with is determining the liability of your poisoning so that legal compensation can be pursued properly.

 Back to Top